redacademy/snpr-fall-2017/README.md

 Open the wordpress dashboard on your local machine.
 Under the Appearance->Themes, activate SOSNPR Theme.

 ### 4. Plugins
 Go to wordpress dashboard Plugins section, install and activate Custom Field Suite and Contact Form 7.
-Activate SOSNPR Functionality.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With